BSDL Syntax Check - BSDL Parser and Verifier

 Package File Upload

-If your BSDL requires a non-standard or user package file you must submit the package files before attempting to compile the BSDL.
-The following do not need to be uploaded:
+If your BSDL requires a non-standard or user package file you must submit the package file before attempting to compile the BSDL.
+The following package files are included:

-Use the Browse button to select your BSDL file and then click Submit.
+Browse to your Package file now and then click Submit.